russkyc/paymongo-sharp/README.md

 // We use the PaymongoClient from earlier
 // This returns the Checkout object with the new server info for checkout url, id, and others Checkout checkoutResult = await client.Checkouts.CreateCheckoutAsync(checkout);

+// Optionally, you can provide an idempotency key to safely retry the request without creating duplicates Checkout checkoutResultWithIdempotency = await client.Checkouts.CreateCheckoutAsync(checkout, "<idempotency-key>");
 ```

 **Retrieve a Checkout Session**